The topic of high cholesterol is close to my heart. It’s something that I’ve been struggling with it all my life.

 - Cognitive loss

 I only raised this question because of the article I read at Mercola.com.
-The headline says that this drug “stimulate growth of new blood vessels by mimicking the growth factor”.
+The headline says that this drug “stimulates the growth of new blood vessels by mimicking the growth factor.”

-Apparently he does not believe in statins because it lowers the cholesterol too much and increases your risk to mood disorders, depression, stroke and violence.
+He does not believe in statins because it lowers cholesterol too much and increases your risk of mood disorders, depression, stroke, and violence.

-In one study done by the American Medical Association in 1996 concluded that lipid-lowering drugs (this includes (statins) caused cancer in rodents but the results in humans weren’t as conclusive because results were inconsistent and the duration too short.
+In one study done by the American Medical Association in 1996 concluded that lipid-lowering drugs (this includes (statins) caused cancer in rodents.

 Over a million cancer patients took part in that study – they took statins such as Lipitor and Crestor.